SantosPauloRF/WebSite-DarkMode/README.md

 Welcome to my page!

-This is my firs website. 👨‍🎓 I am a 2 months experience developer and i am stil learning basics of Js, Html, Css and studying Kotlin at the side.
+This is my firs website. 👨‍🎓 I am a 2 months experience developer (to this date 05/29/22) and i am stil learning the basics of Js, Html, Css and studying Kotlin at the side.

-This project was just to traine how make an responsive website with dark mode.
+This project was just to traine how to make an responsive website with dark mode.

 The idea was just to toggle a class into body-tag that changes the background collor to a dark-purple and the font collor to white.

 That option is very good in terms of acessibility as some people have bright light sensitivity.

-In the [css file](styles/style.css) you can see at bottom (befor the ``` @media query ```) all the changes that is made to the classes when you press the switch button.
+In the [css file](styles/style.css) you can see at the bottom (befor the ``` @media query ```) all the changes that was made to the classes when you press the switch button.

 👇